-Determining Availability: 2006–2010 Census EEO Tabulation
+Determining Availability: Census EEO Tabulation

-According to OFCCP’s regulations (41 CFR 60-2.14(d)) contractors “must use the most current and discrete statistical information available to derive availability figures.”
-In 2012, the U.S. Census Bureau released the 2006–2010 EEO Tabulation (EEO Tab).
-The EEO Tab provides statistical data on race, ethnicity, sex and other demographic data that allows for an examination of the labor force in the local area.
-Contractors must use the data in the development of Affirmative Action Programs (AAPs).
-OFCCP also uses the EEO Tab to evaluate the effectiveness of AAPs when it reviews contractors.
+Contractors must use the Census EEO Tabulation to conduct availability analysis.
+The Census EEO Tabulation was created by the U.S. Census Bureau, in conjunction with OFCCP and other agencies to provide a single resource for data necessary to perform equal opportunity analysis.
+The Census EEO Tabulation provides statistical data on race, ethnicity, sex and other demographic data that allows for an examination of the labor force in the local area.
+OFCCP also uses the Census EEO Tabulation to evaluate the effectiveness of AAPs when it reviews contractors.

-Currently, the full set of tables is only available as downloadable CSV files on Census FTP site: 2006-2010 EEO Tables.
+Currently, the full set of tables from 2006-2010 is only available as downloadable CSV files on Census FTP site: 2006-2010 EEO Tables.

-Last updated on January 27, 2021
+Last updated on May 27, 2021